How Do You Secure Your Identity After a Data Breach?

 - Social Security number (SSN) — Your Social Security number is perhaps the most vulnerable piece of information a thief can steal.
 With your SSN, they can commit identity theft, tax fraud, unemployment scams, loan fraud, and much more.
 (Plus, it's not always possible to change your Social Security number – even after identity theft.)

-Once you know what personally identifying information is vulnerable, it’s time to protect yourself.
+Once you know what personally identifiable information (PII) is vulnerable, it’s time to protect yourself.

 Once you know your data has been compromised, you need to secure your accounts and limit the damage hackers can do.
-If you’re lucky, you’ll update your information before anyone even accesses your account.
+If you’re lucky, you’ll update your information before anyone is able to access your accounts.

 To keep track of your new, more secure passwords, consider a password manager.
 This is a secure tool that records your strong passwords automatically so you don’t have to worry about forgetting them.